-While each of my pieces offers enough information to be identified as representational art, the limiting nature of the composition abstracts the subject.
+Throughout my artist practice, my constant is this theme of absence.
+While each piece offers enough information to be identified as representational art, the limiting nature of the composition abstracts the subject.
 These images are momentary and restricted, leading to a line of questioning.
 What are you missing?
 What else was there?
 What has been left behind?

 To read more about my recent series, you can read a post on The American Scholar's blog featuring American landscape artists: https://theamericanscholar.org/clara-nulty/#.WRnC9lPysWp

 Clara Nulty is a practicing artist based in Louisville, CO and showing mainly in Denver, CO.
 Clara was lucky enough to grow up in an unceasingly supportive family.
 At a young age, she found pen and paper and never looked back.
-Clara's father, Peter, also a watercolorist, provided at home tutelage until Clara began to earnestly pursue schooling.
-Dedicating herself to fine art at Hackley School in Tarrytown, New York, Clara worked her way through the AP Studio Art program.
+Clara's father, also a watercolorist, provided at home tutelage until Clara began to earnestly pursue schooling.
+Clara dedicated herself to fine art at Hackley School and also Parsons School of Design.

 Clara graduated Hackley with a thirst to pursue art throughout her next four years of education.
 At Carleton College, in Northfield, MN, Clara expanded her technique and breadth of media.
 Enjoying classes in printmaking, drawing, painting, and bookbinding, Clara solidified her goals to enter the art world after graduation and pursue her own practice.
 Clara graduated Carleton, majoring in Studio art with academic honors and distinction in her major.

-Recently, Clara has participated in multiple Juried shows in galleries in Denver and New York.
+Recently, Clara has participated in shows at galleries in Denver, Boulder, and New York.
 She works mainly in watercolor.
 When studio space is available, she also works in print, bookmaking, and metalsmithing.
 She enjoys mixing texture, color, narrative, and contemplative moments.